+The main idea behind celebrating Banned Books is to celebrate the freedom to think and to read.
+Librarians recognize this as core rights of any individual - the right to read, to speak, and to express.
 The right to read has been suppressed throughout history by those in authority.
 To read provides access to thought and learning, reflection and understanding.
 For centuries there was a literate group of people within cultures, who had access to the written information of human memory.
 Banned Books Week spotlights current and historical attempts to censor books in libraries and schools.
+Libraries consider the concept of Censorship to be limiting knowledge.
+Librarians understand concepts of Censorship are best dealt with by building collections and providing access to knowledge, rather than excluding information from communities.
+Welcome to the Banned Books Week celebration here at the Joseph R. Skeen Library! |

 Humanity has been banning, challenging, and censoring information for millenia.
 Much of that material is lost to us forever, thanks to other civilizations and societies simply getting rid of those things that were considered dangerous.